yigitm/css-linter/README.md

 This is a simple CSS linter that focusing on Ruby's some best practices by checking the Linter cases based on some common mistakes that almost every beginner developer experienced.

+Users can test their own css by adding their css file to test-files folder after install it to thier local machine.

 ---

 ![CSS Linter](/image/gif.gif)